-Eyre Peninsula is one of South Australia’s most productive regions generating approx. $3.5 billion in Gross Regional Product (GRP) annually.
-The region is highly export oriented with product valued at $2.98 billion being exported to domestic and overseas markets in 2021.
+Eyre Peninsula is one of South Australia’s most productive regions generating almost $4 billion in Gross Regional Product (GRP) annually.
+The region is highly export oriented with product valued at $3.2 billion being exported to domestic and overseas markets in 2021/22.

-The region has many competitive advantages including well established industries, premium food and agricultural product, magnificent natural resources, high quality mineral resources, vibrant communities, and a quality lifestyle second to none.
+The region has many competitive advantages including well established industries, premium food and agricultural product, high quality mineral resources, vibrant communities, and a quality lifestyle second to none.

 These collective characteristics provide significant export and domestic growth opportunities.